Annabelle Jaramillo

 Annabelle Jaramillo (born 1940 or 1941) is a retired Latina American politician from the state of Oregon.
 She served on the Board of Commissioners of Benton County for five terms, from 2001 to 2021.
 Jaramillo was one of the first Latinas to hold elected office in Oregon.
-While in office, she was a strong advocate for minority and LGBT civil rights.
+While in office, she was a strong advocate for minority and LGBTQ civil rights.

 Early life and education

 In the late 1940s, Jaramillo's mother attempted to enroll her in third grade in Colorado, only to find that the school was racially segregated.
 Her mother immediately staged a brief sit-in and successfully pushed the school to integrate.
 Jaramillo became the first student of color in her classroom.
 This experience inspired Jaramillo to support civil rights and LGBT rights throughout her life.

 Jaramillo has bachelor's and master's degrees in biology from Portland State University.

 Career

 Early career

 Jaramillo's initial career was as a research botanist for the US Forest Service.
 In that role, she gradually became more involved in diversity, equity, and inclusion efforts for Forest Service employees.
 She eventually became the president of National Image Inc., an organization that advocated for equal employment opportunities for Hispanics in the federal government.
 Jaramillo then moved on to a number of managerial positions in Oregon's state government, including serving as Citizens' Representative for Governor John Kitzhaber, from 1995 to 2000 and as the executive director of the Oregon Commission on Hispanic Affairs.